padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Whenever you build a new `user` fixture the value `email_number` is incremented and gives you so a fresh user
-with a unique email address.
+Whenever you build a new `user` fixture, the value `email_number` is incremented and gives you a fresh user with a unique email address.
 You can write a test for this ability in the following way:

 ```ruby